alpernebbi/depthcharge-tools/mkdepthcharge.rst

     but copied to it from a temporary working directory.
 This option is mandatory.

+--pad-vmlinuz, --no-pad-vmlinuz
+    Pad the *VMLINUZ* file so that the kernel's self-decompression has enough space to avoid overwriting the *INITRAMFS* file during boot.
+    This has different defaults and behaviour depending on the image format, see explanations in their respective sections.

 --tmpdir DIR
     Create and keep temporary files in *DIR*.
 If not given, a temporary **mkdepthcharge-\*** directory is created in **/tmp** and removed at